25 Epic 4th of July Party Ideas (That Go Way Beyond Fireworks)

 22. 4th of July Gender Reveal

 Reveal your baby's gender with patriotic flair.
-Use pink or blue smoke for the reveal alongside red and white for the patriotic palette.
-One of the most unique gender reveal setups you can do.
+Use pink or blue gender reveal smoke for the moment alongside red and white for the holiday palette.
+For the full playbook, see our gender reveal smoke bombs guide.

 23. Independence Day Anniversary Celebration